-Barangaroo Reserve History
+The History of Barangaroo Reserve

 Sydney developed into a major port in the first half of the 19th century and many wharves were built along the shore.

 In the second half of the 20th century, Sydney became increasingly less suitable as a modern and sustainable port facility.
 Ships were getting larger and Sydney’s freight rail infrastructure could not cope with the increased demand.

 One of the demands of the government was that Barangaroo had to incorporate the 14km public foreshore walkway from Woolloomooloo to Anzac Bridge.

 In 2007, the area was officially named after Barangaroo, a Cammeraygal woman, who was an important figure in the Sydney Aboriginal community at the time of early white settlement.

 At the time of writing, Barangaroo is still under construction, but the Reserve at the northern end of Barangaroo was officially opened to the public in August 2015.

-Barangaroo Reserve Now
+The New Barangaroo Reserve

 It is home to more than 75,000 planted trees, palms, ferns, shrubs and other plants.
 The different species have all been native to the Sydney region since the last 200 years.

 The first impression of the park is quite overwhelming, with so many beautifully designed terraced gardens and different walking paths winding around the hill.
 The abundant use of sandstone fits perfectly in the design of the park.

 The Reserve consists of several walking paths, spread over multiple levels.
 There is no set start and end point, so you can just wander around and enjoy the beautiful surroundings and Harbour views.

-The Wulugul walk is the main walking path that goes all around Barangaroo Reserve, and will eventually connect to Darling Harbour, and follows the reclaimed shoreline from 1836.
+The Wulugul walk is the main walking path that goes all around Barangaroo Reserve, and will eventually connect to Darling Harbour.
+Interestingly, the path follows the reclaimed shoreline from 1836.
 Wulugul is the Sydney Aboriginal word for Kingfish.

 This engineering masterpiece has a roof that is constructed like a bridge and a massive sandstone wall that opens up to the sky.

-Around Barangaroo Reserve
+Nearby Barangaroo Reserve

-Walking along the wharves with its many restaurants and cafes, and right under the Sydney Harbour Bridge, is a great experience.
-Especially on a warm summer day with the sun setting.
+Walking along the wharves with its many restaurants and cafes, and right under the Sydney Harbour Bridge, is a pleasant experience, especially on a warm summer day with the sun setting.

 You can also travel to or from Barangaroo Reserve via The Rocks.
-This tourist precinct and historic area is one of the top attractions in Sydney and it’s lovely to just wander around.
+This tourist precinct and historic area is one of the top attractions in Sydney and it’s a lovely place to just wander around.

 Getting to Barangaroo